-Inside the timeline of crimes by the 'Golden State Killer'
+The 'Golden State Killer': Inside the timeline of crimes

 1978-1981

-The crimes turned to murders in 1978, when the "Golden State Killer" shot and killed a couple walking their dog in the Sacramento area.
+In February 1978, the "Golden State Killer" shot and killed Brian and Katie Maggiore, who were walking their dog in the Sacramento area.

-After the attacks in the Sacramento area, crimes continued in the East Bay area of Northern California and escalated into rapes and murders along the California coast, the FBI said.
+The burglaries continued in the East Bay area of Northern California, and then escalated into rapes and murders along the California coast, the FBI said.

-"He would attack couples, tie up both victims, rape the female, and then murder them," the FBI said.
+According to the FBI, the "Golden State Killer" would often "attack couples, tie up both victims, rape the female, and then murder them."

+On Dec.
+30, 1979, Alexandria Manning and Robert Offerman were killed in Goleta, near Santa Barbara.

+In March of 1980, Charlene and Lyman Smith were killed in Ventura, north of Los Angeles.

 1986

-No crimes were attributed to the "Golden State Killer" from July 1981 until 1986, when an 18-year-old woman was was raped and murdered in Irvine.
+No crimes were attributed to the "Golden State Killer" from July 1981 until 1986, when 18-year-old Janelle Cruz was raped and murdered in Irvine.

 That was his last known crime.